sidv1905/Question-m3o-nextJS/README.md

 ```

+3. Add Env file as shared in root project

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

-`TOKEN` (You can get this from https://m3o.com/answer or I can share the same)
+`NEXT_PUBLIC_TOKEN` (You can get this from https://m3o.com/answer or I can share the same)

 Add the .env file in project root